-6 Proposal Submission
+5 Proposal Submission

-The Spitzer Cycle-6 submission process is one phase for small GO proposals.
+The Spitzer Cycle-7 submission process is one phase for small GO proposals.
 Investigators proposing a small GO program are required to submit all of their completed Astronomical Observation Requests (AORs) with their science proposal.
 These AORs should be the final set you expect to have executed if the proposal is successful.
-In the unlikely event that the post-cryogen performance of the IRAC instrument is substantially different than expected, observers will be given the opportunity to update their observing program.

-These investigators must submit representative AORs that clearly define the proposals.
+The submission process is two phase for large GO proposals.
 These investigators must submit representative AORs that clearly define the proposed observations.
 The proposal need not include the entire program of AORs.
 These proposals must include complete target lists and descriptions of the observations in the proposal.
 The final AORs for the successful proposals will be due approximately 6 weeks after the selections are announced.
-The SSC will work with successful Exploration Science teams to create an AOR delivery schedule that meets the SSC requirements for scheduling and the science requirements of each ES program.

 All proposals must be submitted through Spot, a downloadable software package developed by the SSC.
 The AORs and cover sheet information are entered directly into Spot for transmittal.
 The science justification and all other required elements must be submitted as a single PDF file attachment.
 The AORs and cover sheet information created in Spot can be saved as text files on your local computer.
 The cover sheet information, the proposal PDF file and the AORs are all submitted electronically via Spot.
-Cycle-6 proposals must be submitted with the S18 (or later) version of Spot which is available to download from the Proposal Kit website.
+Cycle-7 proposals must be submitted with the S18 (or later) version of Spot which is available to download from the Proposal Kit website.

 There is no limit to the number of proposals that may be submitted by a Principal Investigator or by Co-Investigators.
 Proposals should not contain classified information or depend on access or use of classified information or facilities for any portion of the proposed activities.
-The Principal Investigator may withdraw a proposal from consideration at any time prior to the completion of the selection process.
+The Principal Investigator may withdraw a proposal from consideration at any time prior to the completion of the selection process by contacting the Helpdesk (help@spitzer.caltech.edu).

-Cycle-6 proposal PDF files must be prepared with the SSC provided Cycle-6 templates.
+Cycle-7 proposal PDF files must be prepared with the SSC-provided Cycle-7 templates.
 The templates are available in Latex and Microsoft Word formats in the online Proposal Kit.
-Proposals not using the Cycle-6 templates will be rejected outright.
+Proposals not using the Cycle-7 templates will be rejected outright.

-6.1 Proposal Submission Deadlines
+5.1 Proposal Submission Deadlines